swirlai/swirl-search/docs/index.md

 ## Does SWIRL offer hosting?
 How can I learn more?

-Please [contact SWIRL](mailto:hello@swirlaiconnect.com) for information about hosted services.
+Please [contact SWIRL](mailto:hello@swirlaiconnect.com) for information about hosted SWIRL.